cave/uganoga/README.md

 # Uganoga - JavaScript Obfuscator for Laravel Projects

 Uganoga is a lightweight and efficient package for obfuscating JavaScript files in Laravel projects.
 It provides an easy-to-use Artisan command to obfuscate your JavaScript files and save them in a designated output directory.
-This is ideal for enhancing the security of your front-end code.
+This is "ideal" for enhancing the security of your front-end code.
+Worked for me and few other devs, not sure if it'll work for you. uganoga.

 ---